 Fairwinds – RBAC Manager

-- Automating execution of RBAC configuration modifications.
+- Automating modifications: Automate execution of RBAC configuration changes.

 Figure 4: Role binding with Fairwinds – RBAC Manager